SPRIME01/GPT-wrapper-boilerplate/README.md

 🔹 Add **streaming support** for real-time GPT responses.
 🔹 Implement **fine-tuning support** for domain-specific applications.
 🔹 Expand **multi-tenant architecture** for SaaS use cases.
+🔹 Enhanced **CopilotKit integration** with custom plugins and workflows.

 ---